 2 nights of heaven

 "stayed here as part of a 5 day safari.
 Our guide Azize said it was the best for food and he was certainly not wrong.
 The setting of the accomadation is fantastic, mind blowingly good.
 Desperatly want to go back."

 - Travel date: 11th June 2005

 The best lodge by far

 - Travel date: 8th February 2005

 Great safari lodge

 "The Ol Tukai was easily the nicest safari lodge we stayed at.
 It was built in 1996 and is therefore still pretty modern, and -the rooms are divine.
 The food was great - as was the swimming pool.
 It is located smack in the middle of Amboseli with a great view of Mt Kilamanjaro.
+Great place."

 - Travel date: 29th December 2004

 "Animals, birds, Mt.
 Kilimanjaro, Safari, game, the food...everything was perfect."